MazamaScience/tiotemp-calendar/README.md

 # tiotemp.js

+***This module is still under development***

-tiotemp.js is a small collection of useful javascript module visualizations for spatial and temporal air-quality data.
+`tiotemp.js` is a small collection of useful javascript module visualizations for spatial and temporal air-quality data.

 ## Getting Started

 1. Download the latest verison of `tiotemp.js` in your application.

 2. Inlcude the d3.js library.

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/d3/3.5.6/d3.min.js" charset="utf-8"></script>